Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 ***TA: Agree, it will be easier for user to get the image and install in one-go.
 We can take a decision based on how UI evolves.***

-The Docker image is an executable package that includes everything you need to run the workspace service in a Docker container.
-The workspace service orchestrates the AI Unlimited elements and supports project management tasks.
+The Docker image is an executable package that includes everything you need to run AI Unlimited in a Docker container.
+The AI Unlimited UI orchestrates the AI Unlimited elements and supports project management tasks.

 ***MEM: Let's add a sentence that defines the workspace service--in simple terms.
 You could grab that from the Welcome topic (not that it won't change of course).***